IBM-Bluemix-Docs/third-party/service-iam.md

 1. Sign in to the console.
 2. Grab your redirect URI.
 3. Return to the resource management console.
-4. From the **IAM tab**, paste your redirect URI into the **Redirect URI** field.
+4. From the IAM tab, paste your redirect URI into the **Redirect URI** field.
 5. Click **Update Client ID** to update your Client ID.

-You now have a Client ID that understands your Redirect URI and is set to true!
-You can use that Client ID in the next steps to develop your OAuth flow.
+You now have a client ID that understands your redirect URI and is set to true!
+You can use that client ID in the next steps to develop your OAuth flow.

 ## Develop your OAuth flow for authentication
 {: #oauth}